 2. Financial advisors

-These people render financial service and also give stock advice to their client in terms of what and when to buy and sell the securities.
+These people render financial service and also give stock advice to their clients in terms of what and when to buy and sell the securities.

 3. Value investors

 They look for stocks where there is mispricing in the market i.e. price and value doesn’t match.
-They try to identify companies which are extremely beaten down or the stocks which market is avoiding at the current juncture.
+They try to identify companies that are extremely beaten down or the stocks that the market is avoiding at the current juncture.

 4. Fund managers

-These guys work in the big fund houses (insurance company or a pension fund) who manages a huge pool of money.
-Since they have a very big role to play and a large amount of capital is at stake, so they have a team of qualified professionals who conduct an in-depth stock research.
+These guys work in the big fund houses (insurance company or pension fund) that manages a huge pool of money.
+Since they have a very big role to play and a large amount of capital is at stake, they have a team of qualified professionals who conduct in-depth stock research.

 We would like to hear from you that which areas of finance you want us to write and please give us your valuable feedback in the comment section below.